-Life's many options compete for our time, and to

-have any control over our lives we must decide in advance to what we will give ourselves.
-The object of setting priorities is to allocate limited amounts of time and money where God directs us.
+Life's many options compete for our time, and will be worth to have any control over our lives we must decide in advance to what we will give ourselves.
+The object of set-ting priorities is to allocate limited amounts of time and money where God directs us.